 When do you let the puppies go to their new home?

-The puppies leave us at seven to eight weeks of age.
-We have them vet checked and inoculated at six to seven weeks, and then spend that next week evaluating them.
+The puppies leave us at eight weeks of age.
+We have them vet checked and inoculated at seven weeks, and then spend that next week evaluating them.
 We use a hybrid puppy test that we patched together; one of us drinks wine while observing the other test the puppies.
 Afterward we both drink wine and guess at which puppy goes where.

 How do you choose the puppies?